 The verification rainfall events were chosen based on how many flash flood reports were retained in the analysis.
 The percentiles of the representative extreme rainfall values distribution depict the number of retained flood reports.
 This means that if the 25th, 50th or 75th percentiles are considered, the definition of the verification rainfall events is carried out using the top 75%, 50% or 25% of flood reports in the database, respectively.
 The 25th percentile was considered in this study to ensure that the flash floods events used do not represent only the top extreme flash flood events in Ecuador.
 Such percentile should also ensure that the value of the verification rainfall events is robustly computed from a not too small number of retained flood reports.
 This is especially true for the database of flood reports with EFFCI>=10, which contains a small number of flood reports (Table 2).
 For example, if the 75th percentile had been considered, the verification rainfall events for "La Costa" and "La Sierra" would have been defined only by 4.5 and 8.25 flood reports, respectively, instead of 13.5 and 24.75 if the 25th percentile would have been considered.

-The selection of different EFFCI thresholds
+The selection of historical reports using different EFFCI thresholds

-This study verifies different EFFCI thresholds.
+This study aims to compare results using different EFFCI thresholds applied to historical flood reports.
+Therefore, we use 3 different scenario/set…. [merge with the paragraph in 4.1.2].
 The application context may lead indeed to selection of different critical levels of flash flood confidence (Kruczkiewicz et al., 2021b).
-If the results of this study are used for FbF, the tolerance to uncertainty may be lower than other use cases, and as such may need necessitate a lower critical threshold to be selected.
+If the results of this study are used for FbF, the tolerance to uncertainty may be lower than other use cases, and as such may necessitate a lower critical threshold to be selected.
 Alternatively, if the tolerance to uncertainty is higher for a particular use case, perhaps for applications beyond the humanitarian context, the critical threshold could be raised.

 Results